yzdyhlp/zako.work/README.md

       ```

 > [!IMPORTANT]
-> If possible, please add NS records, otherwise you need open a new PR to this repository, this is cumbersome and time-consuming.
+> If possible, please add NS records, otherwise you need open a new PR to this repository when you want update the records, this is cumbersome and time-consuming.

 4. Create a pull request to our repo.